fubar2/toolfactory-galaxy-server/README.md

 #Galaxy ToolFactory appliance
-##Use this for the GTN ToolFactory developer's tutorial.
+##Ideal the GTN ToolFactory developer's tutorial.

 The docker-compose infrastructure used here was copied wholesale from https://github.com/bgruening/docker-galaxy-stable - the excellent documentation at that site is not repeated here.
 Respect.
 A few minor pointers only are provided below - please refer to the original documentation for details.